 The intent of this Interpreter Handbook is to offer guidelines, clarify expectations and responsibilities of the interpreter, and give a basic understanding of some of the objectives, policies and procedures of Disability Resource Center (DRC).
 With the general information presented in this handbook and good judgment, interpreters should have a reliable guide as to what is expected of them.
-If you do not understand any of the material or if questions come up that are not covered here, please contact me.
-Contact information for DRC staff can be found on the last page of this handbook.
+If you do not understand any portion of the material or if questions come up that are not covered here, please contact me.

 We look forward to working with you here at UALR and hope you will enjoy it as well.

 The following list outlines the minimum criteria to be hired as an interpreter at UALR:

 - QAST level (Quality Assurance Screening Test); level III or higher preferred

 - Graduate of an Interpreter Education Program preferred

 - Three years interpreting experience, in the postsecondary educational arena preferred

 DRC provides quality access to all programs and services of the university.
 In the area of communications access, we endeavor to use the most qualified interpreters.
 When hiring, DRC will generally contact interpreters based on certification, starting with those nationally certified, continuing through QAST Levels 5, 4, and 3, and equivalent levels from other states.
 Student preferences and seniority are also considered.